datascience-mobi/02-cellular-response-to-drug-pertubations/README.md

-# Topic 2 : Cellular response to drug perturbations
+# Project 2 : Cellular response to drug perturbations

 *Project overview and guidelines*